 Permanent Lesson Cancellation

 We understand that sometimes circumstances will require you to cancel lessons permanently.
 In such case, we will require a one-month’s notice in order to avoid billing you for the following month (for example, in order to cancel lessons effective April, a notice is due March 1).
-Note that upon cancelling lessons, we cannot guarantee that your time slot will be still available should you decide to resume them.

 - All payments are non-refundable.